1897/98 R.A.P.

 D.O.S. merged with Elinkwijk and Velox into F.C.
 Utrecht.

-B.V.V. merged with Wilhelmina into F.C.
+B.V.V. changed name to F.C.
 Den Bosch.

 A.D.O. merged with Holland Sport into F.C.
 Den Haag.